FranciscoRMansilha/Emotion-Pipeline-Banijay/README.md

 ---

-Here’s the revised "Improving the Project" section based on your clarification:

----

 ## Limitations and Challenges

 Due to the nature of our university project, we fine-tuned our models using a dataset we scraped rather than directly using Banijay’s show's transcriptions or human-labeled data.
 It was unfortunate, as working with the actual show’s labeled data could have yielded more specific insights and a higher accuracy.
 However, despite this, our pipeline performed admirably, earning second place in the Kaggle competition organized for this project.